• Skip to primary navigation

 Risk Factors

 The presence of one or more risk factors doesn’t necessarily mean someone will attempt suicide.
 However, it can increase vulnerability, especially when multiple factors overlap.
+The strongest single predictor is a previous attempt.
 Common suicide risk factors include:

 • Mental health disorders.
 Conditions such as depression, anxiety, schizophrenia and bipolar disorder can elevate suicide risk, especially when left untreated.

-• Substance abuse.
+• Substance use.
 Alcohol and drug misuse can lower inhibitions, impair judgment and intensify feelings of hopelessness.
 These effects can influence reckless decisions such as suicidal or self-harming behaviors.

 • History of trauma or abuse.
-Experiencing a traumatic event or abuse, especially in childhood, can have long-term effects on emotional well-being, causing suicidal ideation.
+Experiencing a traumatic event or abuse, especially in childhood, can have long-term effects on emotional well-being and contribute to suicidal ideation.

 • Social isolation.
-Loneliness and lack of supportive relationships can contribute to feelings of hopelessness and disconnection that may lead to suicide.
+Loneliness and lack of supportive relationships can contribute to feelings of hopelessness and disconnection.

 • Access to lethal means.
-Easy access to firearms, medications or other means can increase the likelihood of acting on suicidal thoughts.
+Easy access to firearms or other lethal means can increase the likelihood of acting on suicidal thoughts.

 Warning Signs